wp-plugins/youtube-widget-responsive/readme.txt

 == Description ==

-Widgets responsive to embed youtube in your sidebar, with all available options.
+Widgets responsive to embed youtube in your sidebar, with all available options.<br/>
-Among the various options you can choose:
+Among the various options you can choose:<br/>
-- Choosing minutes and seconds of the start and end of the video
+- Choosing minutes and seconds of the start and end of the video<br/>
-- Automatically subtitles On/Off
+- Automatically subtitles On/Off<br/>
-- Automatically start video On/Off
+- Automatically start video On/Off<br/>
-- Enabling Privacy Mode On/Off
+- Enabling Privacy Mode On/Off<br/>
-- Enable fullscreen On/Off
+- Enable fullscreen On/Off<br/>
-- Enable the suggested videos at the end of playback On/Off
+- Enable the suggested videos at the end of playback On/Off<br/>
 Languages: EN, IT, AR, DE, ES, FR, HI, RU, ZH (thanks to Amlugil and google Translate)

 == Installation ==